SomethingFromSomewhere/SWGM/README.md

 It can check player is in steam group.

 # Commands
-swgm_check — force check all connected players.
+sm_swgm_check — force check all connected players.

-swgm_list — list of players with group info.

 # Cvars
-swgm_groupid — identifier of your steam group.
+sm_swgm_groupid — identifier of your steam group.

-swgm_timer — interval beetwen checks.
+sm_swgm_timer — interval beetwen checks.

 # Requirements:
 Sourcemod 1.8+